Harris's method for non-conservative periodic semiflows and application to some non-local PDEs: An abstract result

 \section{An abstract result}

 We are interested in the long time behavior of positive and periodic semiflows in weighted signed measures spaces.
 Let us start by defining more precisely what we mean by weighted signed measures.
-Let $ X$ be a measurable space, for a function $V:X \rightarrow (0,\infty)$ we denote by $\mathcal{M}_+(V)$ the set of positive measures on $X$ such that We define the space of weighted signed measures as It is the smallest vector space with positive cone $\mathcal{M}_+(V)$, i.e. an element $\mu$ of $\mathcal{M}(V)$ is the difference of two positive measures $\mu_+, \mu_- \in \mathcal{M}_+(V)$ which are mutually singular (by the Hann-Jordan decomposition).
+Let $ X$ be a measurable space, for a function $V:X \rightarrow (0,\infty)$ we denote by $\mathcal{M}_+(V)$ the set of positive measures on $X$ such that We define the space of weighted signed measures as It is the smallest vector space with positive cone $\mathcal{M}_+(V)$, i.e. an element $\mu$ of $\mathcal{M}(V)$ is the difference of two positive measures $\mu_+, \mu_- \in \mathcal{M}_+(V)$ which are mutually singular (by the Hahn-Jordan decomposition).
 For a rigorous construction we refer to Section 2 of \cite{bansaye2019non}.
-As we are going to use a duality approach by working on functions, we add that It acts on the Banach space through the following linear relation The space $\mathcal{M}(V)$ is a Banach space for the weighted total variation norm Let us recall a result proved in \cite{bansaye2019non} for a positive discrete time semigroup $(M_{n })_{n \in \mathbb{N}}=(M^n)_{n \in \mathbb{N} }$ by first writing the assumptions necessary for the result. \makeatletter\tagsleft@true\makeatother
+As we are going to use a duality approach by working on functions, we add that an element from $ \mathcal{M}(V)$ acts on the Banach space through the following linear relation The space $\mathcal{M}(V)$ is a Banach space for the weighted total variation norm In the case $V=1$ we will sometimes denote $\mathcal{M}(X)$ and $\mathcal{B}(X)$ instead of $ \mathcal{M}(1) $ and $\mathcal{B}(1)$. \\ Let us recall a result proved in \cite{bansaye2019non} for a positive discrete time semigroup $(M_{n })_{n \in \mathbb{N}}=(M^n)_{n \in \mathbb{N} }$ by first writing the assumptions necessary for the result. \makeatletter\tagsleft@true\makeatother

-\begin{ass} There exist a function $\psi:X \rightarrow (0,\infty)$ with $\psi \leq V$, some integer $k>0$, real numbers $\beta > \alpha >0$, $\theta >0$, $(c,d) \in (0,1]^2$, a subset $K \subset X$ such that $\sup_K V / \psi < \infty$, and some probability measure $\nu $ on $\mathcal{X}$ suported by $K$ such that
+\begin{ass} There exist a function $\psi:X \rightarrow (0,\infty)$ with $\psi \leq V$, some integer $k>0$, real numbers $\beta > \alpha >0$, $\theta >0$, $(c,d) \in (0,1]^2$, a subset $K \subset X$ such that $\sup_K V / \psi < \infty$, and some probability measure $\nu $ on $ X $ suported by $K$ such that